tormuto/cheapglobalsms_wordpress/readme.md

 If you would prefer to disable the UI-features and do all the sending from code, then that's possible as well.
 For this purpose you can use the method `cgsms_send_sms` which accepts arguments for message, recipient(s), sender-text and type of SMS.

-### Installation ###
+## Installation ##

-This section describes how to install the plugin and get it working.

-1. If you haven't already, then go to [CheapGlobalSMS.com](https://cheapglobalsms.com) and create a free account.
-1. Install and activate the plugin.
+1. Download the plugin zip file, and extract out the zip file 'cheapglobalsms.zip'
+2. Login to your WordPress Admin.
+Click on "Plugins > Add New" from the left hand menu.
+3. Click on the "Upload" option, then click "Choose File" to select the zip file from your computer.
+Once selected, press "OK" and press the "Install Now" button.
+4. Activate the plugin.
-1. Go to "Settings » CheapGlobalSMS Settings" and add an OAuth key and associated secret from your CheapGlobalSMS.com account.
+5. Go to "Settings » CheapGlobalSMS Settings" and add a sub-account details from your CheapGlobalSMS.com account.
-1. (Optional) Enable the sending UI and then go to "SMS'es » Create SMS" and try to send an SMS to yourself, verifying that all is setup correctly.
+6. (Optional) Enable the sending UI and then go to "CheapGlobalSMS » Send SMS" and try to send an SMS to yourself, verifying that all is setup correctly.

 ### Frequently Asked Questions ###